mhammerc/ushare-server/main-server/docs/api_http.md

 # The API
 ## HTTP

 The HTTP API is the main part of our API.
-The API also support WebSockets but in a minor way.

 Every parameters in a POST request must be in a form.
 In a GET request, *accountkey* and *privatekey* will be in headers.